Azure/fta-cloudarchitecture/README.md

 Our goal is that after this session, you will be able to explore the material on the [Azure Architecture Center], and to read the [Introduction to the Microsoft Azure Well-Architected Framework].
 You will also be well prepared for architecture discussions and review sessions with FastTrack engineers.

+> ℹ In this session we will focus on **Platform as a Service (PaaS)** services and architectural patterns.
+While there are many similarities with Infrastructure as a Service (IaaS) architectures, if you are only deploying IaaS services in cloud then not all examples may be relevant.

 ## Who should attend?

 Any engineer or architect who is involved in the design of cloud solutions and/or the formulation of cloud and technology strategy.